praveenn77/docusaurus-lunr-search/README.md

 Thanks to [`algolia/docsearch.js`](https://github.com/algolia/docsearch), I modified it to create this search component

-And Big to thanks [cmfcmf](https://github.com/cmfcmf), I used the code from his library [docusaurus-search-local](https://github.com/cmfcmf/docusaurus-search-local) for multi-language support.
+And thanks [cmfcmf](https://github.com/cmfcmf), I used the code from his library [docusaurus-search-local](https://github.com/cmfcmf/docusaurus-search-local) for multi-language support.